 |-2||For every multiple of your Move the target is moving|

-Even if you strike at an unarmoured (or less armoured) part of a target to do more damage, it is their whole body that is damaged, rather than just that part.
+Even if you strike at an unarmoured (or less armoured) part of a target to do more damage, it is the target's whole body that is damaged, rather than just that area.
 The only exception is a Critical hit.
-A Critical hit to a particular body part will disable that body part, perhaps permanently.
-For example you take a -10 penalty to attack someone in the eye.
-A normal attack will do extra damage (no eye armour), while a Critical will blind them.
+A Critical hit to a particular body part will disable that body part, perhaps permanently — the target takes a Wound to that body part.

 If you strike someone in a suitable location (head, vitals) you have a chance to knock them out rather than kill them, though this is always risky.
 When you strike someone in an unarmoured head, guts or face location with a crushing weapon (club, punch, hammer, staff) you deal Stun damage in addition to your normal damage equal to the damage you dealt (e.g. if you deal 5 Lethal to someone's head, you deal 5 Stun as well).
 While this gives you a great chance of knocking someone out, you can still kill them by mistake in the process.
 You can try to do the same with an edged weapon like an axe or a sword, striking with some non-lethal part of the weapon, at an additional -4A penalty (if you fumble such a blow, or fail to hit by 1, then you hit for the Lethal damage you were trying avoid).